TCF Canada Writing Test: Expression Écrite Tasks Explained

 What is the TCF Canada Expression Écrite?

-The TCF Canada writing test (Expression Écrite) has 3 tasks completed in 60 minutes.
-Task 1 is a short text (50-80 words), Task 2 is an informal message (80-150 words), and Task 3 is a formal, structured text (200-250 words).
-For Express Entry, most candidates targeting CLB 7 need to reach approximately B2 level on the writing scale.
+The TCF Canada writing test (Expression Écrite) has 3 tasks completed in 60 minutes, scored 0-20 (France Éducation International, 2026).
+Task 1 is a short message (60-120 words), Task 2 is a longer message (120-150 words), and Task 3 is a structured argued text (120-180 words).
+For Express Entry, CLB 7 writing needs a score of 10-11 out of 20.

 Key Takeaways